foglienimatteo/GaPSE.jl/README.md

 - commit your changes in that branch: in the terminal, run `$ git commit -m 'added the feature <your-feature-name>'`
 - push:  in the terminal, run `$ git push origin feature/<your-feature-name>`
 - open a Pull Request for that branch

+## Using this code

+If you use GaPSE to compute the galaxy power spectrum/correlation function please refer to the two following papers:

+- Castorina, Di Dio, _The observed galaxy power spectrum in General Relativity_ (2022), Journal of Cosmology and Astroparticle Physics, DOI: 10.1088/1475-7516/2022/01/061, url: https://doi.org/10.1088/1475-7516/2022/01/061

+- Foglieni, Pantiri, Di Dio, Castorina,  _The large scale limit of the observed galaxy power spectrum_ (2023)

+If you also use the code to compute the perturbations in the luminosity distance, please refer also to

+- Pantiri, Foglieni, Di Dio, Castorina,  _The power spectrum of luminosity distance fluctuations in General Relativity_ (2023) [in preparation]

 ## Licence

 This software is under the [GNU 3.0 General Public Licence](https://www.gnu.org/licenses/gpl-3.0.en.html).
 See the file [LICENCE.md](./LICENCE.md).

 ## References
 <a id="1">[1]</a>